 - Pressure religious authorities to “do the right thing”

-- Prayerful Vigil at Chrism Mass – where are the women?
+- Prayerful Vigil at Chrism Mass in support of women’s ordination

 - Work to expand the statute of limitations